DefJia/Documents_in_Markdown/English_Notes/Linguistic.md

 #### What is morphology
 - Morphology studies the internal structure of words and the rules by which words are formed
 #### What is morpheme, allomorph
-- Morpheme
+- Morpheme P53
   - The minimal (smallest )meaningful unit is known as morpheme
-  - **The decomposition of words into morphemes illustrates one of the fundamental properties of human language --- (discreteness )</span>
+  - The decomposition of words into morphemes illustrates one of the fundamental properties of human language --- (discreteness )
 - Allomorph
   - The classification of morphs as allomorphs is based on
       - Similarity of meaning
       - Complementary distribution
-  - Morph(语素形式）
+  - Morph（语素形式）
       - The concrete form of a morpheme is called morph
       - Morphs are the actual forms used to realize morlnemes
-  - Allomorph （语素变体）
+  - Allomorph（语素变体）
       - Concretely realized variants of the same morpheme are allomorphs
 #### How can morphemes be classified
 - Root , stem and affix
   - Root is the base form of a word that cannot be further analyzed without the total loss of identity (that is to say , the root is the part of the word left when all the affixes are removed )
-  - Stem is any morpheme or combination of morphemes to which an inflectional affix can be added (that is to say , stem is the part of the word left when inflectional affixes are removed )
+  - **Stem is any morpheme or combination of morphemes to which an inflectional affix can be added (that is to say , stem is the part of the word left when inflectional affixes are removed)**
   - Affix : the collective term for the types of morphemes that can be used only when added to another morpheme
   - All affix is bound ---free morpheme 不存在 affix
   - Affixes can be divided into inflectional affix and derivational affix